reuk/wayverb/docs_source/image_source.md

 Here the concrete implementation of the image-source method is presented, as it is used in Wayverb.
 Details of the microphone-modelling process are discussed separately, in the [Microphone Modelling]({{ site.baseurl }}{% link microphone.md %}) section.
-The following image
+The following figure
 \text{(\ref{fig:image_source_process})} gives an overview of the entire process.